Assistant Professor in Electrical and Computer Engineering

 The University of Wisconsin-Madison fulfills its public mission by creating a welcoming and inclusive community for people from every background - people who as students, faculty, and staff serve Wisconsin and the world.

-Instructions to Applicants: Please apply directly to the website by clicking on “Apply Now.”
-Upload a SINGLE PDF document containing 1) a cover letter, 2) a detailed CV, 3) research, teaching, and diversity statements describing how the applicant’s research and teaching goals fit the solicitation described above and how the candidate’s previous activities and future plans in diversity, equity, and inclusion are aligned with the department’s priorities.
+How to Apply: Please apply directly to the website by clicking on "Apply Now."
+Upload a SINGLE PDF document containing 1) a cover letter, 2) a detailed CV, 3) research, teaching, and diversity statements describing how the applicant's research and teaching goals fit the solicitation described above and how the candidate's previous activities and future plans in diversity, equity, and inclusion are aligned with the department's priorities.
 Applicants should also provide names and contact information for three references.
-References will be contacted upon submission to submit letters of recommendation for the candidate.

 The University of Wisconsin is an Equal Opportunity and Affirmative Action Employer.
 We promote excellence through diversity and encourage all qualified individuals to apply.